Home / World Travel Guides / Andorra Travel Guide: Skiing, Hiking & Shopping in the Pyrenees

 La Massana

-Linked to Pal Arinsal ski resort, La Massana has a relaxed mountain atmosphere.
-It’s popular with families and is also a hub for summer cycling and hiking.
+Linked to Pal Arinsal ski area, this is a relaxed base popular with families and outdoor travellers.

 Ordino